Bonus : Download CAT Tips PDF that will help you boost your preparation

 What pitfalls should one avoid to reduce the risk of negative marks?

-Although CAT has the reputation of being one of the, if not the, toughest exams, it is obvious that that each paper will still have enough solvable questions.
+Although CAT has the reputation of being one of the, if not the, toughest exams, it is obvious that each paper will still have enough solvable questions.
 The biggest hurdle to avoid is to panic during the exam.
 Through practice, the procedure of identifying the easier and solvable questions and answering them correctly must be developed and honed.
 This will also help avoid a common error which many students make, which is that they tend to struggle with a question that seemed easy, even when they realize that it has proved tricky upon attempting, and hence the best way forward is exactly that – to move forward and leave alone that question and dedicate the time remaining to identifying other questions that are answerable.